HydraMeshnet/developer-portal/sdk/tutorial_send_hyd.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
         You can send a transaction by creating a client instance and call the send operation.
-This is done inside an asynchronous function (`const main` in the project template).
+This is done inside an asynchronous function.
 The first async call enables you to access the API used to communicate with the layer-1 blockchain.
 This is necessary to send transactions to the nodes (using the second async call).
 If the transaction is accepted the promise will resolve to a transaction ID, which you can use to query your transaction on the blockchain.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">